Ficool

 "...Right shelf.
 End row."

-His eyes scanned the shelves again.
+His eyes scanned across the manuals until he found it.

 Light.